openebs-archive/openebs-docs/docs/ugcstor.md

 <h4><a class="anchor" aria-hidden="true" id="example-configuration-of-openEBS-storageClass"></a>Example Configuration of OpenEBS StorageClass</h4>

 You can create a new StorageClass YAML called **openebs-sc-rep3.yaml** and add content to it from below.
-The following will create a StorageClass of OpenEBS volume replica of `1`, Storage Pool as `cstor-pool2` and CAS type as `cstor`.
+By using this spec, a StorageClass will be created with 3 OpenEBS cStor replicas and will configure them on the pools associated with the `StoragePoolClaim:cstor-disk-pool` .

 ```
 apiVersion: storage.k8s.io/v1